bearbob/bearbob.github.io/content/post/2026/follow_the_white_rabbit/index.md

 Things (usually) don't recover on their own when they are broken.
 When you get lost, you need to take a step back and challenge what you know.

-## Nothing is working until you prove it does
+## Nothing Works Until Proven Otherwise

 Draw out every step (that you know of) of the process as it should be working.
 If you start working backwards from the final impact, there will be too many options, so you have to narrow it down.